Pet Goodbyes Services

 For your pet's final farewell, you may wish to book a few days in advance, or out of necessity you may decide on a same day service.
 Either way, there are a few things you may want to consider:

-Who do you want present?
+Who would you like present?

 Would you like family or close friends to gather and say their goodbyes, or would you prefer one-on-one private time?
 Do you want your children present or other pets to witness the procedure?
 These are all very personal choices.